Microsoft/azure-docs.cs-cz/articles/cost-management/azure-vm-extended-metrics.md

 ---
-title: Přidání rozšířené metriky pro virtuální počítače Azure | Microsoft Docs
+title: Add extended metrics for Azure virtual machines | Microsoft Docs
-description: Tento článek vám pomůže zapnout a nakonfigurovat metriky rozšířené diagnostiky pro vaše virtuální počítače Azure.
+description: This article helps you enable and configure extended diagnostics metrics for your Azure VMs.
 services: cost-management
 keywords: ''
 author: bandersmsft